Single malt whisky

 Single malt whisky is malt whisky from a single distillery.

 Single malts are typically associated with single malt Scotch, though they are also produced in various other countries.

+Definition and regulations

 Under the United Kingdom's Scotch Whisky Regulations, a "Single Malt Scotch Whisky" must be made exclusively from malted barley (although the addition of E150A caramel colouring is allowed), must be distilled using pot stills at a single distillery, and must be aged for at least three years in oak casks of a capacity not exceeding 700 L.

-While the Scotch model is usually copied internationally, these constraints may not apply to whisky marketed as "single malt" that is produced elsewhere.
-For example, there is no definition of the term "single malt" in relation to whisky in the law of the United States, and some American whiskey advertised as "single malt whisky" is produced from malted rye rather than malted barley.
+Regulations in other countries largely follow the Scotch model, though permitted practices vary.for example, United States regulations state "[t]he adopted criteria for American single malt whisky specify that the product be a type of whisky that is mashed, distilled, and aged in the United States; is distilled entirely at one U.S. distillery; is distilled to a proof of 160 or less; is distilled from a fermented mash of 100 percent malted barley; is stored in oak barrels (used, uncharred new, or charred new) with a maximum capacity of 700 liters; and is bottled at not less than 80° proof.
+In addition, the criteria allow for the use of caramel coloring as long as its use is disclosed on the product label.
+The regulation will also allow the use of the term “Straight” for an American single malt whisky that is aged for at least two years."

 Production

 Barley, yeast, and water are the only ingredients required in the production of (barley-based) single malt whisky.
 All single malt goes through a similar batch production process.

 There are several types of single malts available from distilleries including single barrel single malts which are the product of a single batch that was stored for three or more years in a single oak barrel.
 These single-barrel variants afford the opportunity for the consumer to see the influence of different types of storage on the same whisky (e.g., first-use bourbon whiskey barrels, port pipes, etc.).
 The more common form of single malt is a marrying at the bottling time of various batches that are mixed or vatted to achieve consistent flavours from one bottling run to the next.